 Some clippings may be blown onto flower beds or may be left in unwanted areas.
 This is not intentional, but is also not abnormal and is not grounds for any claim.

 Our Mowers will walk the property and identify all areas needing to be serviced before beginning the job.
 However, hard-to-find areas must be explicitly mentioned in the special instructions portion of your profile.
+Any area that appears like a flower bed, garden or other area where something other than grass is being cultivated, even if it is overgrown, will not be mowed or serviced in any way.
 Areas that may be hard to find that are not explained in the special instructions should not be expected to be serviced.
 The same goes for areas that are difficult to access.

 We reserve the right to update and change the contents of our standards of service.
 We encourage you to periodically review this policy for the latest information on our standards of service.